ChrisMcKenzie/dotfiles/README.md

 ## Wait, you're not done!
 Do this:

-* **Install iTerm Solarized Colors** - YADR will install Solarized colorschemes into your iTerm.
-Go to Profiles => Colors => Load Presets to pick Solarized Dark.
-* [Remap caps-lock to escape with PCKeyboardHack](http://pqrs.org/macosx/keyremap4macbook/pckeyboardhack.html) - The escape key is the single most used key in vim.
-Old keyboards used to have Escape where Tab is today.
-Apple keyboards are the worst with their tiny Esc keys.
-But all this is fixed by remapping Caps to Escape.
-If you're hitting a small target in the corner, you are slowing yourself down considerably, and probably damaging your hands with repetitive strain injuries.
-* Remap your Alfred or Spotlight to `Ctrl-Cmd-Space`, so that you can use `Cmd-Space` to autocomplete in vim.
-This is much more friendly for your fingers than `Ctrl-n`.
 * Set up a system wide hotkey for iTerm (Keys=>Hotkey).
 Recommended Cmd-Escape, which is really Cmd-Capslock.
 * In iTerm, uncheck "Use Lion-style full screen" on General; in MacVim, uncheck Prefer native fullscreen under Advanced settings.
 This will give you fast full screen windows that are switchable without switching to spaces.

-## If you want to run vim in terminal

-* Make sure you install Solarized colorscheme in your terminal!
-* If you don't want to use solarized terminal, then make sure you do this:

-      let g:yadr_using_unsolarized_terminal = 1
-      # in ~/.vimrc.before

-* If you want to use an alternate colorcheme like Gruvbox, then in your `~/.vimrc.after` do:

-      let g:yadr_disable_solarized_enhancements = 1

 ### Upgrading